-During the on-going pandemic, a lot of things have changed this year.
-With social distance as the new norm, it has become harder to have social interaction in the way we are us to do.
-Wearing masks has become a symbol for the crisis.
+During the ongoing pandemic, a lot of things have changed this year.
+With social distance as the new norm, it has become harder to have social interaction in the way we are us to.
+Wearing masks has become a symbol of the crisis.

-In the end, we might get a future with people in poverty, unemployment and this happens not in just the entertainment sector.
-Everyone is affected by this pandemic and maybe this is our best chance to learn by our mistakes?
+In the end, we might get a future with people in poverty, and unemployment and this happens not just in the entertainment sector.
+Everyone is affected by this pandemic and maybe this is our best chance to learn from our mistakes.

 Bird Box Barcelona (2023) – Official Trailer #1

 Oppenheimer (2023) – Official Featurette #1

 Jack Ryan (2018-2023): Season 4 – Official Trailer

 We all have a superhero inside us, it just takes a bit of magic to bring it out.
 In Billy Batson’s case, by shouting out one word – SHAZAM! – this streetwise fourteen-year-old foster kid can turn into the adult superhero Shazam.

 You must be logged in to post a comment.